Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 TRAVEL DISCOUNT: Present your valid bus or train ticket when entering the Castle for a redeemable voucher for the National Trust cafe or shop.

 Studland Bay, StudlandThe National Trust car parks are open at Shell Bay, Knoll Beach, Middle Beach and South Beach from 9am to 5pm.
 Toilets are open at Shell Bay, Knoll Beach and Middle Beach.
 There are limited spaces, so if the car park is full please come back another time.
 BBQs are not allowed anywhere on the beach…

 Hardy's Cottage, Dorchester*LATEST UPDATE* Hardy's Cottage is currently closed.
 Thomas Hardy was born in 1840 in this small cob and thatch cottage, which was built by his great-grandfather and is little altered since the family left.
 His early novels Under the Greenwood Tree and Far from the Madding Crowd were written here.

-Kingston Lacy, Wimborne MinsterKingston Lacy parklands and part of the gardens are now open.
+Kingston Lacy, Wimborne MinsterKingston Lacy parkland, garden, takeaway cafe, shop and toilets are now open.
+The ground and state floors in the house are open but with limited availability.
 Pre-purchased tickets are required.
 Please check the National Trust website before visiting.
-Kingston Lacy is an elegant 17th century Italian inspired country mansion set in attractive formal gardens and extensive parkland.
-Wander around…
+Kingston Lacy is an elegant 17th century…

 Max Gate - Home of Thomas Hardy, Dorchester*LATEST UPDATE* Max Gate is currently closed.
 Victorian house designed by Thomas Hardy and his home from 1885 until his death in 1928.